 Oculus Quest comes with Touch Controllers where the movements are being tracked by the sensors in your headset.
 No wires necessary.
 It’s one of the most exciting features of the device and it’s not surprising both Quest models (64GB and 128GB) are sold out from the Oculus Store.
 If you’ve ever thought about getting Oculus Rift or Rift S, consider getting a Quest first.

-To experience this groundbreaking feature try a few of the examples where you’re using your real hands:
+To experience this groundbreaking feature try a few of the examples of VR content where you’re using your real hands: